dolittle/establish-context-action/README.md

 ### Outputs

-- `should-publish`: Whether or not the pipeline should publish
+- `should-publish`: Whether or not the pipeline should publish based on the context it has established
-- `current-version`: The current version of the repository derived from the tags or 0.0.0 if there are no version tags
+- `current-version`: The current version
+- `new-version`: The new version
 - `release-type`: The type of the release.
 Either major, minor, patch or prerelease
+- `pr-body`: The body of the PR
+- `pr-url`: The url of the PR

 ### Example Workflow